 We know there’s a lot of talk about flu shots, COVID shots and other vaccines right now.
 Nothing is changing for your Health Fund coverage.
 We’re closely monitoring the decisions coming out of Washington, DC, as well as with some states making their own policy decisions, and will keep you posted if anything impacts your benefits and coverage from the Fund.
 Our coverage of flu shots and COVID vaccines is staying the same.

-You have three ways to get your flu shots—at the Entertainment Community Fund’s New York location, at your doctor’s office, or at a pharmacy.
-(See below for more about your options.)
+You have two ways to get your flu shot that will be covered under the Health Plan — at your doctor’s office or at a pharmacy.

 Flu Shots and Vaccines Covered by Optum Rx